Dokken: Split (1989–1993)

-Dokken broke up in March 1989, due to creative and personal differences between Don Dokken and George Lynch.
+Dokken broke up in March 1989, due to creative and personal differences between Don Dokken and George Lynch as well as Don's desire to fire the rest of the band and hire new members before they signed their next record deal.
 Lynch and Brown then formed the band Lynch Mob and recorded two albums: Wicked Sensation in 1990 and Lynch Mob in 1992.

-Don Dokken also recorded what has been regarded as a strong solo album, titled Up from the Ashes in 1990 which spawned two singles, very much in the vein of previous Dokken efforts.
+Don Dokken also recorded what has been regarded as a strong album, titled Up from the Ashes in 1990 which spawned two singles, very much in the vein of previous Dokken efforts.

 Bassist Jeff Pilson, switching to lead vocals and guitar, formed Flesh & Blood in 1989 and recorded a 5-song demo.
 Further recordings under the name War & Peace surfaced as Time Capsule in 1993, by which time the group had already disbanded.
 Pilson joined the McAuley Schenker Group for their 1991 album, M.S.G..
 Afterwards, Pilson signed on with Dio for the Strange Highways album, reuniting with former Flesh & Blood bandmate Vinny Appice.

 Lynch's first solo effort, 1993's Sacred Groove, reunited him with Don Dokken for the writing of the track "We Don't Own This World."
 Don Dokken was also supposed to sing lead on the track, however at the last moment, Don was unable to attend the studio session and was replaced by Matthew and Gunnar Nelson.
 Jeff Pilson also collaborated with Lynch on the album, co-writing the lyrics to "Flesh and Blood" and playing bass on "We Don't Own This World".